JSidat/flask-project/README.md

 ### Entity Relationship Diagrams

-Entity relationship diagrams were used to plna and set out the databases for the project and show the type of relationships between the tables in the database.
+Entity relationship diagrams were used to plan and set out the databases for the project and show the type of relationships between the tables in the database.

 #### Initial ERD